OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 ### Data Structures

-Netcdf and Zarr formats can be easily read with the [xarray](https://xarray.pydata.org/en/stable/index.html) library in Python.
+netCDF and Zarr formats can be easily read with the [xarray](https://xarray.pydata.org/en/stable/index.html) library in Python.
 Additionally, xarray enables efficient computation of our data, which is labelled and multi-dimensional.
 A fantastic [xarray tutorial](https://xarray-contrib.github.io/xarray-tutorial/) has been put together that describes the fundamentals of xarray.
 Be sure to become familiar with both DataArrays and Datasets as they